 As development requirements change and websites become complex, this complexity also shows up in your CSS files, making them difficult to manage.
 At this point, your code can start looking cluttered, dirty, unprofessional, and difficult to read.
 The benefit of having clean and decluttered CSS cannot be overemphasized, as it reduces load time, improves user experience, improves search engine optimization (SEO), and demonstrates a developer’s skill and understanding of system design.

 Throughout the course of development, you have to use external libraries and frameworks.
-There are countless CSS frameworks available, with many different functionalities.
+There are countless CSS frameworks available, with different functionalities.
 Although these frameworks are beneficial for development, offering many patterns and components, they increase file size.

 Some of these frameworks and libraries come as a bundle of predefined styles and CSS classes.
 In most cases, not all the classes and styles are used in development.
 Installing bundled frameworks without removing the unused styles and classes results in unnecessary code and increased file size.

-On your webpage, right click on Inspect.
+On your webpage, right-click on Inspect.
 Run the ctrl + shift + P

 command, and you’ll be presented with the command interface shown below.
 From there, search for the Show Coverage option: